 Octopus farming

 Octopuses have limited protections in EU legislation and little is known about their complex welfare needs in captivity.
-As a new industry, there also is no scientifically-validated method accepted for the humane slaughter of octopuses.
+As a new industry, there also is no accepted, scientifically-validated method for the humane slaughter of octopuses.
 Consequently, this first farm in Spain will have no welfare requirements or standards to abide by as production begins, which includes plans to raise 3,000 tonnes of octopus per year — This translates to nearly one million individual octopuses suffering and facing painful deaths annually.

-Aside from ethical concerns, octopus farming poses several threats to the environment.
-For instance, due to the carnivorous nature of octopuses, a high ratio of fish will be required for their feed.
-Wild capture fisheries are already over-fished, and the fishmeal and fish oil markets are operating in highly unsustainable ways.
-The proposed land-based farming system will require continual replenishment of water by pumps, which is typically an energy intensive process.
-The proposed building site of this aquaculture facility is located within close proximity (approximately 800 metres) to marine protected areas that are part of the EU Natura 2000 network.
-Disturbances from the construction of this new aquaculture facility as well as potential contaminants introduced during operations could cause significant damage to these important habitat areas and diverse protected species.
+The proposed land-based farming system will require continual replenishment of water by pumps, which is highly energy intensive.
+The proposed building site of this aquaculture facility is located within close proximity (approximately 800 metres) to a marine protected area that is part of the EU Natura 2000 network.
+Disturbances from the construction of this new aquaculture facility and discharge of waste water into the sea during farming operations could cause significant damage to this important habitat area and the many protected species depending on it.

 fish